UPPMAX/R-matlab-julia-HPC/docs/common/login.md

 <!-- markdownlint-enable MD013 -->

-???- question "What are the differences between these login methods?"
+???- hint "What are the differences between these login methods?"

     These are the ways to access your HPC cluster and some of their features: